AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 **Duration:**     :: Concentration, up to 1 hour
 You conjure a mass of thick, sticky webbing at a point of your choice within range.
 The webs fill a 20-foot cube from that point for the duration, that must be anchored between two solid masses (such as walls or trees).
 Every 5 feet traveled through the webs costs an additional 5 feet of movement.

 Each creature that starts its turn in the webs must make a Dexterity Saving Throw.
-On a failed save, the creature is restrained as long as it remains in the webs or until it breaks free.
+On a failed save, the creature is  Restrained as long as it remains in the webs or until it breaks free.
 At the start of each of its turns, a creature caught in the webs can repeat the Saving Throw.
 On a success, the creature breaks free of the webs.

 The webs are flammable.
 If the webs are exposed to fire they burn away in 1 round, and any creature that starts its turn in the area takes 2d4 Fire damage.

-\column

 ## Level 3